 The same kid hit him, this time with my son’s his own plastic baseball bat!
 I’m proud to say he blocked it with his karate upper block!
 Then stood in “ready stance”, prepared to defend himself.
 Though, one of the kids noticed the move and yelled, “He wants to fight!!”

 I yelled at the kid with the bat, “You DO NOT hit ANYONE with a bat!” and took it away.
 I talked to my son again, as he had grabbed the bat and was preparing to hit back.
 I reminded him he should use his voice!
 Same nod & agreeing to do so next time.

 We moved away from the other boys.
 He brought out a ball, but someone got a hold of it and decided it would be fun to play keep away from him.

 I watched a bit, then asked him if it was bothering him, but this time he seemed happy with the attention, so let I him be, only reminding him to speak up if he wanted them to stop.
 I kept a close eye out.
 I was so torn between wanting him to learn to deal with conflict on his own and stepping in.
 I didn’t want to seem like an overprotective parent.

 They don’t get enough wrestling around and getting dirty these days to get it out of their systems!
 Eventually it seemed he was being included and no longer a single target.
 But it was almost time to go, so we didn’t stay much longer.

 As we buckled up in the car, I was holding back tears, but did not want to bring my own post traumatic stress into it, so, I simply asked him how he felt about today.
 He said with a big smile, “Fine!
 One kid gave me animal crackers!”
-“Did you have fun?”
+I asked, “Did you have fun?”
 “Yep!”
 He said matter of factly.

 It’s the hardest thing to watch your kids get hurt.